HumabHatterZed/WhistleWindInscryptionMods/README.md

 A number of other changes have been made that _shouldn't_ break your game, but just in case it is recommended that you start a new run after updating.

-If you find any issues or bugs, please report them to me asap on the modding Discord or on the GitHub page!
+If you encounter any issues or bugs please report them to me asap by contacting me on the modding Discord or by opening an issue on the GitHub.

+Feel free to contact me with any other feedback you have too!

 ## 💌 Credits
 Shoutout to Arackulele, divisionbyz0rro, and julien-perge for having public GitHubs for me to reference back to/~~steal~~borrow from.